pi-top/pi-top-Python-SDK/docs/recipes_api.rst

 Recipes
 =====================================================

-In addition to the examples provided in the API reference section of this documentation, the following recipes demonstrate some of the more advanced capabilities of the pi-top Python SDK.
+In addition to the examples provided for each component/device in the API reference section of this documentation, the following recipes demonstrate some of the more advanced capabilities of the pi-top Python SDK.
 In particular, these recipes focus on practical use-cases that make use of multiple components/devices within the pi-top Python SDK.

 Be sure to check out each component/device separately for simple examples of how to use them.